zzzprojects/learn-orm/tutorials/net-core-2-x/tiered-compilation-remains-an-opt-in-feature.md

  - The goal of tiered compilation is improved performance.
  - One of the important tasks performed by the JIT compiler is optimizing code execution.
- - For little-used code paths, however, the compiler may spend more time optimizing code than the runtime spends executing unoptimized code.
+ - However, For little-used code paths the compiler may spend more time optimizing code than the runtime spends executing unoptimized code.

 Tiered compilation introduces two stages in JIT compilation.